tugrul512bit/CompressedStringLib/README.md

 # CompressedStringLib
-Heavy-weight std::string with compression for big files.
+Heavy-weight std::string wrapper with compression for big files.